thegrumpys/odop/docs/About/Intro.md

 of an engineering system.
 A mathematical model of the system under investigation is required.
-While this is "computer aided design", computer graphics in the form of drafted drawings or 3D models are not involved.
+While this is "computer aided design", computer graphics in the form of drafted drawings or 3D models are not central to this design process.

 * OPTIMIZATION